SOMUCHDOG/SOMUCHDOG/README.md

 Additionally, I have applicable project experience with:
 Python,
 HTML/CSS/JS,
-NextJS,
-Go.
+NextJS

 Top 6% of users on TryHackMe.com

 <!-- ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=yourusername&show_icons=true&theme=radical) -->

 🌱 I am someone who strives to learn the core fundamentals of programs, and I am able to pick up new languages quickly.
-Currently, I am developing skills in C-programming and Rust to gain a better understanding of operating systems and functional programming design.
+Currently, I am developing skills in C-programming and Go to gain a better understanding of operating systems and functional programming design.
+Additionally, I am pursuing certifications in security - Google Cybersecurity Professional and CompTIA Security+

 ## 💻 Projects